Shrimp Tempura Rolls Recipe (Godzilla Rolls): No Raw Fish in this Sushi

 Read more:35+ Lunch Easy Ideas

-Shrimp is so easy to make and delicious in dozens of recipes!
+We love recipes for sushi and Asian-inspired rolls.
+They are perfect for when that sushi craving hits.
 Once you’ve made our Shrimp Tempura Rolls, try some of our other favorites:

-Shrimp Tempura Rolls are by far my favorite sushi roll that I can make at home.
+Shrimp Tempura Rolls (Godzilla Rolls) are by far my favorite sushi roll that I can make at home.
 Cream cheese, avocado, and shrimp all rolled into a fried roll with spicy mayo.
-Perfection!

 Course Dinner, Main Course